 |Lightning Protection tour

-General Notes on Lighting Protection Systems Lightning Safety Lightning Protection Video Lightning Rod Pictures Lightning Rod System Examples Typical Design Layout of a Lighting Protection System Lightning Protection for Military Installations Lightning Protection for Roofers Lightning Rods - Who Needs Them?
+General Notes on Lighting Protection Systems Lightning Safety Lightning Protection Video Lightning Rod Pictures Lightning Rod System Examples Typical Design Layout of a Lighting Protection System Lightning Protection for Salt Water Disposal Sites Lightning Protection for Military Installations Lightning Protection for Roofers Lightning Rods - Who Needs Them?
 How Lightning Protection Works How to Protect Your Buildings How to Protect your Trees Fire Lookout Towers What is the Lightning Protection Inst.?
 About Underwriter's Laboratories Lightning Protection FAQ

 |Service Areas||Risk Assessment||Links||Blog|

 Lightning Risk Assessment Guide

 For Your Home of Other Buildings

 Lightning loss risk assessment for your home or other buildings involves the evaluation of various criteria to determine the risk of loss due to a lightning strike.
 This guide will assist you in determining if your building is at risk for a lightning strike.
 It's not possible to cover each special design element in this guide that may render a structure more or less susceptible to lightning damage.
 In those special cases it is recommended that you seek advice from a lighting assessment expert.
 Personal and economic factors are often very important and should be considered in addition to the assessment obtained by use of the following guide.

 Click here to print a chart to assess the risk of a lightning strike to your building.

 The following variables should be considered to determine the need for protection against lightning for a given building or structure: